Helping practices to be their best.

 Patients and prospective patients

-When you become a patient of a GP consulting at a Better Medical clinic, a record is made which includes personal information such as your name, address, date of birth, contact details and emergency contact details.
+When you become a patient of a GP consulting from a Better Medical clinic, a record is made which includes personal information such as your name, address, date of birth, contact details and emergency contact details.
 Personal information collected about you to provide, or in providing, healthcare services is considered health information and is treated as sensitive information.
-Better Medical may also collect other personal information about you which is considered sensitive information (such as information about your racial / ethnic origin) where this is relevant to the services we provide.
+Better Medical may also collect other personal information about you which is considered sensitive information (such as information about your racial / ethnic origin) where this is relevant to the services we provide or to the services a GP provides to you.

 Generally, health information we collect about you includes: